-The PSO simulates the behavior of social species, such as bird flocking.
+The PSO simulates many species that live in groups, like the behaviours of bird flocking.
 Consider the following scenario.
-Let us suppose that a group of birds are randomly searching for food in an area [17]-[20].
+A group of birds are randomly searching for food in an area.

 There is only one piece of food in that area being searched.
 All the birds do not know where the food is, but they know how far the food is in each iteration.
-So what is the best strategy to find the food?
+So what is the best strategy to find the food?.
 The effective one is to follow the bird which is nearest to the food.

 PSO learned from this scenario and used it to solve the optimization problems.
 In PSO, each single solution is a "bird" in the search space.
 Here it is called as a "particle".
 All the particles have fitness values, which are evaluated by the fitness function to be optimized and have velocities which direct the flight of the particles.
 The particles are "flown" through the problem space by following the current optimum particles.

-PSO is initialized with a group of random particles (solutions) and then searches for optima by updating gene- rations.
-In every iteration, each particle is updated by fol- lowing the two "best" values.
+PSO is initialized with a group of random particles (solutions) and then searches for optima by updating generations.
+In every iteration, each particle is updated by following the two "best" values.
 The first one is the best solution (fitness) it has achieved so far (the fitness value is stored).
 This value is called as the p-best.
 Another "best" value is tracked by the particle swarm optimizer is the best value, obtained so far by any other particle in the population.
+This best value is the global best and called as the g-best.
+When a particle takes part of the population and its topological neighbors, the best value is the local best and is called the i-best.
+After finding the two best values, the particle updates its velocity and positions with following Eq.
+(4) and (5) [9].